 Pet guinea pig

-Nevertheless the introduction of guinea pigs in other continents has triggered a popularity of these as pets.
-Towards the end of the 17th century, Spanish, Dutch, and English traders introduced the guinea pig to Europe, where they became especially popular as an exotic pet, British Queen Elizabeth I contributed to this pet fancy.
+Towards the end of the 17th century, Spanish, Dutch, and English traders introduced the guinea pig to Europe, where they became especially popular as an exotic pet.

 Laboratory guinea pig

-In the extended sense of “one subjected to an experiment” it is first recorded 1920, because they were commonly used in medical experiments (by 1865).
-These furry rodents have historically served as vital subjects of medical research thanks to their biological similarities with humans.
-Beyond the fact that guinea pigs are fellow mammals, its immune system and auditory structures also share similarities to those of humans, thus making research on hearing issues, allergens, and infectious diseases particularly feasible.
+In the extended sense of “one subjected to an experiment” the guinea pig is first recorded 1920, because they were commonly used in medical experiments (by 1865).
+These furry rodents have served as vital subjects of medical research thanks to their biological similarities with humans.
+Beyond the fact that guinea pigs are mammals, its immune system and auditory structures also share similarities to those of humans, thus making research on hearing issues, allergens, and infectious diseases particularly feasible.

 In 1907, vitamin C was discovered using guinea pigs (like humans they cannot produce the vitamin and need it supplied in their diet) and they have since contributed to 23 Nobel prizes for medicine or physiology.
 Guinea pig studies led to the discovery of the hormone adrenaline and helped develop replacement heart valves, blood transfusions, antibiotics and asthma medicines, as well as vaccines for diptheria and TB.
 Guinea pigs can experience an allergic reaction.
 This fact helped scientists learn more about asthma and anaphylactic shock.